About Glow Worms

 The ability to glow is all about food.
 Glow worms use the light as a way to draw in prey.

-These webs differ from a spider, instead of being a long silk thread that hangs from the ceiling of the cave, comparable to a long dangling drool.
+These webs differ from a spider’s: instead of a single long silk thread hanging from the ceiling of the cave, glow worms create multiple sticky silk lines, comparable to long dangling strands.

-The sticky residue on the silk thread traps the insects, leaving them hanging there as the worm drags up the thread to devour their prey.
+The sticky residue on the silk thread traps the insects, leaving them hanging there as the worm drags up the thread to devour its prey.

 Locations